r-dube/pickingflowers/sweden.md

 Over time, all five of the partners in the bookshop were arrested and charged with (seemingly) made-up crimes \[1\].

 Since Gui's kidnapping, Swedish officials have been advocating on his behalf to the Chinese government with little success.
-For most of the time since the kidnapping, he has been detained, denied access to a lawyer, and not allowed to meet the Swedish consular officials in China.
+Since the kidnapping, he has been detained, denied access to a lawyer, and not allowed to meet the Swedish consular officials in China.
-Since the judiciary in China is not independent of the legislative or executive branches of government, there is no mechanism internal to the Chinese government that would bring him to a fair trial or secures his release \[1\], \[5\].
+The judiciary in China is not independent of the legislative or executive branches of government.
+Thus, there is no mechanism internal to the Chinese government that would bring him to a fair trial or secure his release \[1\], \[5\].

 As a result of the coverage of the affair in Sweden, Swedish public opinion of China declined, and inter-governmental relations became strained \[6\].